Coping with hot weather for older people

 - loss of appetite.

-- Help cool them down straight away.
+- Take steps to cool down straight away.